 The Sonos Arc is the best soundbar the company has ever released.
 It has some great features, including an onboard voice assistant, HDMI eARC and Dolby Atmos playback.
 Unlike the Beam, the system doesn't need a subwoofer, and unless Sonos comes up with a cheaper Sub, this is the best money you can spend under a grand.

 At the upper limit of what most people should pay for a Sonos soundbar surround sound system, this system will offer plenty of surround sound and musical thrills.
-You can buy the Sonos Beam Gen 2 ($449), Sonos Sub ($749) and a pair of One SLs as part of a set, or you can combine them with a pair of the Ikea Bookshelves ($198) separately.
-While the Sub on its own is pretty expensive it makes a great partner for the smaller Beam, while adding surrounds completes the effect.
-The system doesn't have true Atmos, and if you want that you can upgrade to the Arc or you could mount the bookshelf speakers high up on the walls behind you.
+You can buy the Sonos Beam Gen 2 ($449), Sonos Sub ($799) and a pair of Era 100s as part of a set, or you can combine the subwoofer and soundbar with a pair of the Ikea Symfonisk bookshelves ($260) separately.
+Though the Sub on its own is pretty expensive, it makes a great partner for the smaller Beam, while adding surrounds completes the effect.
+The system doesn't have true Atmos, and if you want that, you can upgrade to the Arc, add a Sonos Era 300 in the rear or mount the bookshelf speakers high on the walls behind you.

 What is Sonos?

 Sonos is one of the oldest multiroom audio systems on the market and also one of the most successful.
-Since the way we consume digital music has changed from playingto streaming services and beyond, the audio system has also adapted and grown.
+Since the way we consume digital music has changed from playing MP3s to streaming services and beyond, the audio system has also adapted and grown.

-Sonos began as a way to play iTunes playlists on your existing speakers and it's grown to support streaming music services on a range of tabletop speakers, amplifiers, soundbars and subwoofers.
-Controlling the system began with a desktop app and the, then it grew to mobile apps and voice assistants.
-Sonos now offers a range of speakers which include a choice of either Google Assistant, Alexa or onboard (One, Beam and Arc).
+Sonos began as a way to play iTunes playlists on your existing speakers, and it's grown to support streaming music services on a range of tabletop speakers, amplifiers, soundbars and subwoofers.
+Controlling the system began with a desktop app and the CR100 handheld controller, then it grew to mobile apps and voice assistants.
+Sonos now offers a range of speakers, which include a choice of either Google Assistant, Alexa or Sonos Voice onboard (One, Beam and Arc).